PraiseCharts/api-docs/docs/guides/3 - download/download-in-depth.md

 ### Chordpro

-For chordpro downloads there is also the `chordpro_option` paramater.
+For chordpro downloads, there is also the `chordpro_option` parameter.
 Use the chordpro_options from the product model to specify a Chord Chart output.
 2 column is the default.
 ```
 {
     "cc_text_txt": "Text Chord Chart",